wtactics/arcmage/README.md

 Our card svg templates are at Server.Arcmage.Api\wwwroot\arcmage\CardTemplates

-The are per Faction and per Type.
+They are per Faction and per Type.
 Each template combination has the several files
 1. (template).svg : the real full blown template, used to generate the cards in high resolution png and pdf files
 2. (template).png : used as background while editing the card on the website
 3. (template) overlay plain.svg : used as overlay while editing the card on the website